 46. Card-issuers shall put in place a Grievance Redressal Mechanism within the card issuing entity and give wide publicity about it through electronic and print media.
 The name, direct contact number, email-id and postal address of the designated grievance redressal officer of the card-issuer shall be mentioned on the account statements.
 The designated officer shall ensure that grievances of cardholders are redressed promptly without any delay.
-The grievance redressal procedure and the Board approved policy shall be displayed on the website of the card-issuer with a clearly visible link on the homepage
+Specific timelines may be stipulated in the Board approved policy for issuance of cards, redressal of grievances and compensation framework.
+The grievance redressal procedure and the Board approved policy shall be displayed on the website of the card-issuer with a clearly visible link on the homepage.

 47. Card-issuers shall ensure that their call centre staff are trained adequately to competently handle and escalate, a complaint, if necessary.
-The Grievance Redressal process shall have a provision for automatic escalation of unresolved complaints from a call centre / base level to higher authorities.
-There shall be a system of acknowledging customers' complaints for follow up, such as complaint number/docket number, even if the complaints are received over phone.
+The Grievance Redressal process shall have a provision for automatic escalation of unresolved complaints from a call center / base level to higher authorities.
+There shall be a system of acknowledging customers' complaints for follow up, such as complaint number / docket number, even if the complaints are received over phone.

-48. Card-issuers shall be liable to compensate the complainants for the loss of their time, expenses, financial loss as well as for the harassment and mental anguish suffered by them for the fault of the card-issuer and where the grievance has not been redressed in time.
-For redressal of grievance, the customer must first approach the concerned card-issuer.
-If the card-issuer does not respond within a period of 30 days after filing of the complaint or rejects the complaint wholly / partly or if the customer is not satisfied with the response / resolution given by the card-issuer, the customer can lodge a complaint with the Ombudsman, Reserve Bank through any of the following methods:
+48. Card-issuers shall be liable to compensate the complainant for the loss of his / her time, expenses, financial loss as well as for the harassment and mental anguish suffered by him/her for the fault of the card-issuer and where the grievance has not been redressed in time.
+For redressal of any grievance, the customer shall first approach the concerned card-issuer.
+If the card-issuer does not respond within a period of 30 days after filing of the complaint or rejects the complaint wholly/partly or if the customer is not satisfied with the response/resolution given by the card-issuer, the customer can lodge his/her complaint with the Ombudsman, Reserve Bank through any of the following methods:

-- (1) Online at <https://cms.rbi.org.in>. - (2) Physical complaint (letter / post) in the form as specified in Annexure 'A' of the Reserve Bank - Integrated Ombudsman Scheme, 2021 to "Centralised Receipt and Processing Centre, 4th Floor, Reserve Bank of India, Sector-17, Central Vista, Chandigarh - 160017".
+- (1) Online at <https://cms.rbi.org.in>. - (2) Physical complaint (letter/post) in the form as specified in Annexure 'A' of the Reserve Bank - Integrated Ombudsman Scheme, 2021 to "Centralised Receipt and Processing Centre, 4th Floor, Reserve Bank of India, Sector -17, Central Vista, Chandigarh - 160017".